Egyptian court seeks death penalty for ex-president Mursi

 "Mursi deserves the death sentence 20 times over.
 He was going to give away the Sinai," said cafe employee Mahmoud Osman.

-In a separate case that risks sparking anti-government backlash, a court outlawed soccer fan clubs known as "Ultras," which have participated in political demonstrations and violence since the 2011 uprising.
+In a separate case that risks sparking anti-government backlash, a court outlawed soccer fan clubs known as "Ultras" which participated in political demonstrations and violence since the 2011 uprising.

-(Additional reporting by Omar Fahmy in Cairo and Tulay Karadeniz in Ankara; Editing by Michael Georgy, Dominic Evans and Steve Orlofsky)
+(Additional reporting by Omar Fahmy in Cairo and Tulay Karadeniz in Ankara; Editing by Michael Georgy and Dominic Evans)